-Karl Schmitt U Executive Director Louisville Sports Commission
+Louisville Sports Commission

-Dear 2016 Urban Bourbon Half Marathon participant:
+Dear 2019 Urban Bourbon Half Marathon participant:

-The 2016 Urban Bourbon Half Marathon is just around the corner!
-KentuckyOne Health Sports Medicine is pleased to be a partner in the "KentuckyOne Health Sports Medicine Urban Bourbon Half Marathon Training Program."
+The 2019 Urban Bourbon Half Marathon presented by Jim Beam® is just around the corner!
+We're so pleased that you have chosen to participate in our "Frazier Rehab Sports Medicine Urban Bourbon Half Marathon Training Program."